 Remote Access to City Data.
 Remote access to view or otherwise access City Data by Contractor for any purpose from outside the United States is prohibited without the formal written approval of City as long as City Data remains hosted solely on hardware residing on Data Centers located in the United States and no City Data is downloaded to or stored on any hardware residing on Data Centers not residing in the United States.

-Reserved.
-(Payment Card Industry (“PCI”) Requirements)
+Reserved (“Payment Card Industry (“PCI”) Requirements”).

-Reserved.
-(Business Associate Agreement)
+Reserved (“Business Associate Agreement”).

 Management of City Data.